lukenew2/mlscratch/README.md

 ## Installation
-To use the classes and functions for testing purposes create a virtual environment and simply pip install the project.
+To use the classes and functions for testing purposes create a virtual environment and pip install the project.
 ```
     $ pip install mlscratch==0.0.1
 ```